usepolvo/yatl-python/README.md

 # yatl-python

-Version: 0.2.2
+Version: 0.3.0

-A Python implementation of 🐙 YATL (Yet Another Tentacle Language) for defining and managing state machines.
+A Python implementation of 🐙 YATL (Yet Another Tentacle Language) for defining and managing state machines and workflows.

 ## Introduction

-YATL (Yet Another Tentacle Language) is an innovative, octopus-themed markup language designed specifically for defining and managing state machines.
+YATL (Yet Another Tentacle Language) is an innovative, octopus-themed markup language designed specifically for defining and managing state machines and workflows.
 This Python package provides tools to parse, compile, validate, and execute YATL workflows.

 ## Installation